surfdew/HTTP2/README.md

 # HTTP2
-Outline for West Side Web Shredders Discussion on HTTP/2
+# Outline for West Side Web Shredders Discussion on HTTP/2

-History of HTTP (JK)
+* History of HTTP

-What has lead to HTTP/2 (JK)
+* What has lead to HTTP/2

-High level features (JK)
+* Browser/Server Compatibility

-Browser/Server Compatibility (JK)
+* High level features

-Technical Deep Dive (MF)
+* Technical Deep Dive on the network stack